Kigali Genocide Memorial

 The people of Rwanda embrace peace and reconciliation.
 They are committed to fight the ideology of genocide.
 The memorials found throughout the country are moving testimonies in memory of the 1994 Genocide against the Tutsi and the people who lost their lives.

-Inaugurated on the 10th anniversary of the Rwandan genocide, the Kigali Genocide Memorial at Gisozi is where 250,000 victims have been buried.
+Inaugurated in 2004, the Kigali Genocide Memorial at Gisozi is the final resting place for more than 250,000 victims of the Genocide against the Tutsi.
 This memorial also serves to educate about how the Genocide against the Tutsi took shape and examines genocide in the 20th century.

 The wall of names is dedicated to those who died and is a work still in progress.
 Many of the victims’ names have yet to be gathered and documented and many of the victims who rest in the graves are unknown.